Wismut (company): Resources

 After 1990 there was a little mining in Ronneburg, Niederschlema-Alberoda and Pöhla to reduce the contact surface between uranium ore and groundwater after flooding the mines.
 In Königstein the mine water cleaning process still produces uranium today, which is sold to international customers.
 The total production after 1990 is about 1,500 tonnes uranium and is not included in the table.

+Industrial artwork collection

+During the companies active life, it commissioned about 4,300 artworks to be made of its operations, often in the style of socialist realism and often portraits of workers.
+After German reunification in 1990, the foundation cleaning up environmental damage took responsibility for the artwork, but the collection remains inaccessible to the public in the former headquarters building.
+An inventory has been published by the Dresden Institute for Cultural Studies.

 In literature

 The novel Rummelplatz, by Werner Bräunig, deals with work in the Soviet owned uranium mines of the Wismut AG and covers the time span from the foundation of the GDR in 1949 to the uprising in East Germany on June 17, 1953.